-Rules should be scheduled so that processing does not adversely impact system resources on the Exchange server or the Archive Gateway.
+NOTE: Rules should be scheduled so that processing does not adversely impact system resources on the Exchange server or the Archive Gateway.
 Talk to your HP service representative about the rules schedule.

-The example below shows a rule set to occur every day of every week at 12:25 a.m.
+The following example shows a rule set to occur every day of every week at 12:25 a.m.